-Access to Summer 2014 Second Session courses on Blackboard begins Monday, June 30.
+Access to Winter 2015 courses on Blackboard begins Friday, January 2.

 Atlantic Cape is dedicated to providing superior academic programs to a diverse community of students.
 The online education program is designed to make a college education more accessible to those who cannot earn their degree in the traditional method because of work schedules or other responsibilities.

 Successful online students are independent learners who can manage time effectively.
 In online courses, you'll use a computer connected to the Internet to conduct most of your coursework.
 Through e-mail, discussion boards and online lectures, you and your professors and fellow students gather together for learning that is truly "anyplace, anytime."

 Online courses usually have the same start and end dates as the traditional classes, but you should refer to the current schedule of classes to be sure.
 Once the semester has officially begun, you can log into the course and write a note to say hello to your professor and fellow students.
 Then, depending on how the class is structured, you'll post comments to class discussions, submit homework, chat with other students and use the Web for coursework.